andreimaftei28/Projects-on-JetBrainsAcademy/README.md

 3. Credit_calculator
 4. Simple Bot
 5. Coffee Machine
-6. TicTacToe - i didn't use the best aproach, but still a "playeble" game 7 Zoo keeper
+6. TicTacToe - i didn't use the best aproach, but still a "playable" game 7 Zoo keeper